-A case of a smudged date? – How a misfiled paper obscured the existence of an important colonization meeting for almost 150 years.
+How a misfiled paper obscured the existence of an important colonization meeting for almost 150 years.

 The missing colonization office papers – Are the majority of Abraham Lincoln’s colonization records actually missing from the National Archives?
 A long and strange paper trail seems to suggest they are.

 Did Lincoln really “slough off” colonization? – John Hay famously used this phrase to describe Lincoln’s shifting policies on colonization, but what did his cryptic word choice mean?

 Did Ben Butler really meet with Lincoln in 1865? – Many years after the war the famous and always controversial Union general claimed he met with Abraham Lincoln to discuss colonization in Panama only a few days before the presidents assassination.
 Just how credible is Butler’s claim?